Modest Beginnings: Student Demand, Community Action

-Two petitions were circulated, one signed by twenty-five students specifically requesting the teaching of the Scandinavian languages, and another containing hundreds of signatures from the community.
+Two petitions were circulated, one signed by thirty-four students specifically requesting the teaching of the Scandinavian languages, and another containing hundreds of signatures from the community.
 The petitions called for the establishment of a Department of Scandinavian Languages and Literature.
 During the Autumn of 1908, students and interested community members lobbied the Washington State Legislature where, in March, 1909, a bill was enacted into law that ordered the establishment of the Department.

 David Nyvall, Department's First Professor

 The first professor of Scandinavian Languages and Literature, David Nyvall, was appointed by the Board of Regents in 1910.
 Nyvall came to the UW from North Park College in Chicago.
 A gala reception and banquet, to celebrate the establishment of the Department and to welcome Nyvall, was held at the Swedish Club on August 12, 1910.
 It was attended by more than 500 people, including members of the Board of Regents, members of the faculty, University President Thomas F. Kane, and members of the Scandinavian community of Seattle.
 In 1912, Nyvall resigned to return to Chicago.
 He was succeeded by Professor Edwin J. Vickner, recruited from Gustavus Adolphus College in Minnesota, who would remain at the University until his retirement in 1948.